Github Repository: https://github.com/litentry/litentry-registrar

 The Event Listener listens to all events coming from the Kusama chain.
 Once a JudgementRequested event is triggered on Kusama and the JudgementRequested indicates to use the Litentry registrar, the Event Listener service will invoke Validators starting the verification process.

 At the current stage, the Validators consist of three verification services, Email, Element, and Twitter verification.
 After receiving the verification request from the Event Listener, the Validator will invoke those verification jobs.
 They will send a verification link to the users provided accounts and wait for user confirmation from their accounts.
+The email address, twitter account and element name will be verified by Litentry by sending a challenge message that the user must pass to prove their control of the account (See How to Verify Your Identity).
 As soon as the user confirms all verification links, the ProvideJudgement service will complete the final step, providing judgement for the user.
-The implementation details will be introduced in the next section separately.
+The implementation details will be introduced in the next section.

 Once the user proves the ownership of the Email, Element, and Twitter account, the ProvedeJudgement service will send a JudgementGiven transaction on the Kusama to confirm the ownership of the accounts that the user provides.

 The Database service will temporarily store users’ data, e.g. Kusama account, email, Element, and Twitter account, so that we can recover services from an unpredictable crash.
 After completing the verification service, those data will be removed from the server permanently.

 Figure 1.2 The main Workflow of Verification process